US CASTINGS

 NOTE MI 05

 Seller is responsible to conduct 100% First Article Inspection.
 The supplier must list all drawing dimensions, tolerances and processes by specification number provided by drawing and/or Parts List.
 First Article verification to un-dimensioned drawing will require overlay of the part to a PCM.
 Center of lines defining parts as drawn on the PCM is considered nominal.
-Part acceptance to PCM can be recorded as part profile, leg profile, cap profile, etc. All inspection conducted to a Boeing print must be documented per the requirements of AS 9102.
+Part acceptance to PCM can be recorded as part profile, leg profile, cap profile, etc. All inspections conducted to a Boeing print must be documented per the requirements of AS 9102.

 NOTE MI 06